 The little-known excavations of Vicus Caprarius (the name of the ancient street) include a Roman house and a Hadrian-era cistern that...

-Within splashing distance of the Trevi Fountain, this grand 19th-century theatre produces the odd new work and a stream of well-known...
+Within splashing distance of Trevi Fountain, this grand 19th-century theatre produces the odd new work, musicals and stage classics;...

 Piazza di Trevi · interesting places nearby

 The Fontana di Trevi, scene of movie star Anita Ekberg's late-night dip in La Dolce Vita, is a flamboyant baroque ensemble of mythical figures and wild horses taking up the entire side of the 17th-century Palazzo Poli.
 After a Fendi-sponsored restoration finished in 2015, the fountain gleams brighter than it has for years.
 The tradition is to toss a coin into the water, thus ensuring that you'll return to Rome – on average about €3000 is thrown in every day.